 Ritalin Treatment (methylphenidate) In the United States

 This particular drug is a very commonly prescribed psycho stimulant, and is used to treat some brain disorders, such as: ADHD, narcolepsy, and depression.
-The drug is a very strong and potent central nervous system stimulant, and it is also derived from the drug amphetamine .
+The drug is a very strong and potentstimulant, and it is also derived from the drug .

 Did you know this about Ritalin?